sebhinck/LakeDrainage/README.md

 This tool is used to post-process data from the LakeCC model.

 ## Installation
 To install run `make all` in this folder.
-Package is not installed globally biut only here.
+Package is not installed globally; only here in this folder.

 ## Preparation
 To apply this tool all results of all time-slices of the LakeCC model need to be merged into a single netCDF file.